hebelia/github-stat/README.md

    ![](https://raw.githubusercontent.com/username/github-stats/master/generated/languages.svg#gh-dark-mode-only)
    ![](https://raw.githubusercontent.com/username/github-stats/master/generated/languages.svg#gh-light-mode-only)
    ```

-> Generate visualizations of GitHub user and repository statistics using GitHub
-> Actions.

 > NOTE: This repository is my extension of the repo [jstrieb/github-stats](https://github.com/jstrieb/github-stats).
 This repo was meant to serve as a detached fork of his project.
 If you like this repository make sure you also star his repository to show appreciation for his work.